chris17453/ADV51-posting/docs/_sources/markpoint-5.md.txt

 7. **Markpoint 5 Execution**:
    - The system executes `markpoint_5_SaveToGL` both before and after the posting action to indicate when the general ledger updates occur.

-8. **Post Status**:
-   - After the posting is successful, the function calls `post_status` to ensure the status is updated correctly.

 ### Error Handling:
 - Errors such as invalid inserts or missing required fields should raise exceptions that log the error and stop further processing.